+Fire Incompatibility

+Fire Fighting

-Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Keen dry NOTE: May develop pressure in containers; open carefully.
+- ▶ Reacts with acids producing flammable / explosive hydrogen (H2) gas - ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result - ▶ Keep dry - ▶ NOTE: May develop pressure in containers; open carefully.
 Vent periodically.

-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use water delivered as a fine spray to control fire and cool adjacent area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
+Advice for firefighters

+Alert Fire Brigade and tell them location and nature of hazard.

+- Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses. - Use water delivered as a fine spray to control fire and cool adjacent area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire - Equipment should be thoroughly decontaminated after use.

 Slight hazard when exposed to heat, flame and oxidisers.

-Fire/Explosion Hazard Do NOT disturb burning dust.
+DO NOT disturb burning dust.
 Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot metal.
-Do NOT disturb burning dust.
-Explosion may result.
+DO NOT use water or foam as generation of explosive hydrogen may result.

 With the exception of the metals that burn in contact with air or water (for example, sodium), masses of combustible metals do not represent unusual fire risks because they have the ability to conduct heat away from hot spots so efficiently that the heat of combustion cannot be maintained - this means that it will require a lot of heat to ignite a mass of combustible metal.
+Generally, metal fire risks exist when sawdust, machine shavings and other metal 'fines' are present.

+Metal powders, while generally regarded as non-combustible:

+- May burn when metal is finely divided and energy input is high.

+- May react explosively with water.

+- May be ignited by friction, heat, sparks or flame.

+- ▶ May REIGNITE after fire is extinguished.

+- Will burn with intense heat.

+Note:

+- Metal dust fires are slow moving but intense and difficult to extinguish - Containers may explode on heating. - Dusts or fumes may form explosive mixtures with air. - Gases generated in fire may be poisonous, corrosive or irritating.

+Fire/Explosion Hazard Hot or burning metals may react violently upon contact with other may

-Generally, metal fire risks exist when sawdust, machine shavings and other metal fines' are present.
-Metal powders, while generally regarded as non-combustible: May burn when metal is finel ydivided and energy input is high.
-May pained by friction, heat, sparks or flame.
-May PEIONITE after fire is extinguished.
-Will burn with intense heat.
-Note: Metal dust fires are slow moving but intense and difficult to extinguish.
-Containers may explode on heating.
-Busts or furmes may conside with air.
-Gases generated in fire may be poisonous, corrosive or irritating.
-Hot or burning metals may react violently upon contact with other materials, such as oxidising agents and extinguishing agents used on fires involving ordinary combustibles or flammable liquids.
-Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids Some metals can continue to burning metals can be higher than temperatures generated by burning flammable liquids Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable of burning.
-Combustibe.
+- Hot or burning metals may react violently upon contact with other materials, such as oxidising agents and extinguishing agents used on fires involving ordinary combustibles or flammable liquids. - Temperatures produced by burning metals can be higher than temperatures generated by burning flammable liquids - Some metals can continue to burn in carbon dioxide, nitrogen, water, or steam atmospheres in which ordinary combustibles or flammable liquids would be incapable of burning.

+Combustible.
 Will burn if ignited.
-Combustibe.
-Will burn if ignited.
-Combustibe.
-Will burn if ignited.
-Combu
+Combustion products include:

+carbon monoxide (CO)

+carbon monoxide (CC)

+phosphorus oxides (POx)

+metal oxides

+other pyrolysis products typical of burning organic material.

+When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.

+Articles and manufactured articles may constitute a fire hazard where polymers form their outer layers or where combustible packaging remains in place.

+Certain substances, found throughout their construction, may degrade or become volatile when heated to high temperatures.
+This may create a secondary hazard.